pyaesone17/lapse/README.md

 ```
 ## Usage

-after that register In the report method like this.
+after that register In the report method of App\Exceptions\Handler like this.

 ``` php